Click HERE for list of all Experiments

 The Vaseline dabs should be of a height enough to hold the coverslip a millimeter

-or so off the slide's surface.
+or so off the slides surface.

 Gently lower the coverslip onto the Vaseline, which it should contact just